metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Required:

-- `name` (String) Logical name of the interface as well as a reference to the associated networks.
-Must match the Name of a Network.
+- `name` (String) Logical name of the interface as well as a reference to the associated networks.Must match the Name of a Network.

 Optional:

-- `acpi_index` (Number) If specified, the ACPI index is used to provide network interface device naming, that is stable across changes in PCI addresses assigned to the device.
-This value is required to be unique across all devices and be between 1 and (16*1024-1).
+- `acpi_index` (Number) If specified, the ACPI index is used to provide network interface device naming, that is stable across changesin PCI addresses assigned to the device.This value is required to be unique across all devices and be between 1 and (16*1024-1).
+- `binding` (Attributes) Binding specifies the binding plugin that will be used to connect the interface to the guest.It provides an alternative to InterfaceBindingMethod.version: 1alphav1 (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--devices--interfaces--binding))
-- `boot_order` (Number) BootOrder is an integer value > 0, used to determine ordering of boot devices.
-Lower values take precedence.
-Each interface or disk that has a boot order must have a unique value.
-Interfaces without a boot order are not tried.
+- `boot_order` (Number) BootOrder is an integer value > 0, used to determine ordering of boot devices.Lower values take precedence.Each interface or disk that has a boot order must have a unique value.Interfaces without a boot order are not tried.
 - `bridge` (Map of String) InterfaceBridge connects to a given network via a linux bridge.
 - `dhcp_options` (Attributes) If specified the network interface will pass additional DHCP options to the VMI (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--devices--interfaces--dhcp_options))
 - `mac_address` (String) Interface MAC address.
 For example: de:ad:00:00:be:af or DE-AD-00-00-BE-AF.
-- `macvtap` (Map of String) InterfaceMacvtap connects to a given network by extending the Kubernetes node's L2 networks via a macvtap interface.
+- `macvtap` (Map of String) Deprecated, please refer to Kubevirt user guide for alternatives.
 - `masquerade` (Map of String) InterfaceMasquerade connects to a given network using netfilter rules to nat the traffic.
-- `model` (String) Interface model.
-One of: e1000, e1000e, ne2k_pci, pcnet, rtl8139, virtio.
-Defaults to virtio.
-TODO:(ihar) switch to enums once opengen-api supports them.
+- `model` (String) Interface model.One of: e1000, e1000e, ne2k_pci, pcnet, rtl8139, virtio.Defaults to virtio.TODO:(ihar) switch to enums once opengen-api supports them.
 See: https://github.com/kubernetes/kube-openapi/issues/51
-- `passt` (Map of String) InterfacePasst connects to a given network.
+- `passt` (Map of String) Deprecated, please refer to Kubevirt user guide for alternatives.
 - `pci_address` (String) If specified, the virtual network interface will be placed on the guests pci address with the specified PCI address.
 For example: 0000:81:01.10
 - `ports` (Attributes List) List of ports to be forwarded to the virtual machine. (see [below for nested schema](#nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--devices--interfaces--ports))
 - `slirp` (Map of String) InterfaceSlirp connects to a given network using QEMU user networking mode.
 - `sriov` (Map of String) InterfaceSRIOV connects to a given network by passing-through an SR-IOV PCI device via vfio.
-- `state` (String) State represents the requested operational state of the interface.
-The (only) value supported is 'absent', expressing a request to remove the interface.
+- `state` (String) State represents the requested operational state of the interface.The (only) value supported is 'absent', expressing a request to remove the interface.
 - `tag` (String) If specified, the virtual network interface address and its tag will be provided to the guest via config drive

+<a id="nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--devices--interfaces--binding"></a>
+### Nested Schema for `spec.template.spec.virtual_machine_template.spec.template.spec.domain.devices.interfaces.binding`

+Required:

+- `name` (String) Name references to the binding name as denined in the kubevirt CR.version: 1alphav1

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--template--spec--domain--devices--interfaces--dhcp_options"></a>
 ### Nested Schema for `spec.template.spec.virtual_machine_template.spec.template.spec.domain.devices.interfaces.dhcp_options`